Overview

 Memberships

-Member, Louis M. Welsh Inn of Court
+Barrister, Louis M. Welsh Inn of Court

-Advisory Board Member, Immigration Justice Project, American Bar Association
+Board Member, Immigration Justice Project, American Bar Association

-Host Committee, Equality California
+Host Committee Member, Equality California

 Member, San Diego County Bar Association